koji-1009/flutter_secure_storage/flutter_secure_storage_x/README.md

 # flutter_secure_storage

 ## Note: usage of encryptedSharedPreference

+This feature is deprecated, and will be removed in the next major version of the plugin.
+If you are using this feature, please consider migrating to the new `dataStore` feature.

 When using the `encryptedSharedPreferences` parameter on Android, make sure to pass the option to the constructor instead of the function like so:

 ```dart
   AndroidOptions _getAndroidOptions() => const AndroidOptions(
         encryptedSharedPreferences: true,
       );
 final storage = FlutterSecureStorage(aOptions: _getAndroidOptions());
 ```

 This will prevent errors due to mixed usage of `encryptedSharedPreferences`.
 For more info, [see this issue](https://github.com/mogol/flutter_secure_storage/issues/487#issuecomment-1346244368).

 ## Info

 A Flutter plugin to store data in secure storage:

 - [Keychain](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/01introduction/introduction.html#//apple_ref/doc/uid/TP30000897-CH203-TP1) is used for iOS
 - AES encryption is used for Android.
 AES secret key is encrypted with RSA and RSA key is stored in [KeyStore](https://developer.android.com/training/articles/keystore.html)
 - With V5.0.0 we can use [EncryptedSharedPreferences](https://developer.android.com/topic/security/data) on Android by enabling it in the Android Options like so:

 ```dart
   AndroidOptions _getAndroidOptions() => const AndroidOptions(
         encryptedSharedPreferences: true,
       );
 ```

   For more information see the example app.
 - [`libsecret`](https://wiki.gnome.org/Projects/Libsecret) is used for Linux.